Yeicor/sdf-viewer/README.md

 👉 [Click to run the latest web demo](https://yeicor.github.io/sdf-viewer/?envdark) 👈

-This (outdated) example loads and renders an SDF with custom materials at the maximum framerate of **60 FPS on an integrated graphics card** (i7-9750H).
+This example loads and renders an SDF with custom materials at the maximum framerate of **60 FPS on an integrated graphics card** (i7-9750H).
 The initial load of the SDF is also interactive at 30 FPS (configurable): it quickly loads a low-resolution version of the object and iteratively increases the level of detail until the SDF is fully loaded.
 Parameters are configured from the UI, also rendering the changes in real time.

 ![demo.gif](.github/docs/demo.gif)